bidfx/bidfx-api-cpp/README.md

 subscriber_->Unsubscribe(subject1);
 ```

 Subscriptions are made asynchronously in the background.
-The `Subscribe`
-method will provide no immediate feedback on the success of
-otherwise of its action.
-The client will however quickly receive
+The `Subscribe` method will provide no immediate feedback on the success or otherwise of its action.
+The client will, however, quickly receive
-feedback on the subscription via one of the event delegate callback
+feedback on the subscription via one of the event callback
 methods.
-If there is a problem then you will receive a
+If there is a problem, then you will receive a
 `SubscriptionStatus` event.
-If a price was obtained then you will
+You will
-receive a `PriceUpdate` event.
+receive a `PriceUpdate` event each time a price is received.
 Price updates have an implied status
 of `SubscriptionStatus.OK`.
 Note that it is not uncommon for some price
 feeds to initially publish `SubscriptionStatus.PENDING`, to notify the
 receipt of a subscription, soon followed by a price update once the data
-becomes available from its own remote feed.
+becomes available from its remote feed.

 `Subscribe` has an optional argument, `auto_refresh`.
 Setting this to
-true will cause the subscription to automatically resubscribe if the
+`true` will trigger a subscription refresh whenever the
-subscription is closed without `Unsubscribe` being called on the
+subscription is terminated prematurely without calling `Unsubscribe`  on the subject (such as a discontinued RFQ).
-subject, such as a Quote subscription expiring.

 #### Price Update Events